Los Angeles Clippers: Logos and uniforms

 When the Braves franchise moved to San Diego and renamed the Clippers, they retained the baby blue base on their uniforms, but replaced black with orange trim.
 A series of nautical flags which spelled "Clippers" adorned each side of the shorts.
 The team's original logo featured a large baby blue circle enclosing a small orange circle to represent Southern California's sunny climate and three white sails to represent a clipper.
+The "three sails" logo was later reused by the Clippers' G League team upon relocating from Ontario to San Diego in 2024.

-In a foreshadowing move, the Clippers redesigned their logo and uniforms for the 1983–84 season.
-This set, which the team carried over upon moving to Los Angeles the following season, replaced baby blue and orange with royal blue and red.
+In a foreshadowing move, the Clippers redesigned their logo and uniforms during the 1982–83 season.
+This set, which the team carried over upon moving to Los Angeles in 1984, replaced baby blue and orange with royal blue and red.
 The uniforms featured a royal blue base and red trim and were emblazoned with the team name in front; the "C" in the word "Clippers" was enlarged in the same manner as the logo.
+Most notably, "San Diego" was removed from the away jerseys and replaced with the same "Clippers" wordmark from the home jerseys.
 The Clippers also wore red uniforms on a number of occasions in 1984.
 The logo was now a generic moving white basketball with red lines superimposed over the full team name, which the team used until 2015, albeit with some tweaks to the design.

 In 1987, the Clippers uniforms changed to a set that remained mostly intact until 2010.
 Red became the base color while blue was relegated to trim color.
 On the home white uniform, the team name was written in script lettering, while on the road red uniform, the city name in script was used.
 Later on, the road uniforms replaced the city name with the team name, and blue numerals were replaced with white numerals.
 Before the 2000–01 season, the Clippers made slight changes to their uniform, adding the interlocking "LAC" logo on the neckline and gaining thicker contrasting stripes and bolder numerals.
 Later on, the Clippers unveiled a blue alternate uniform which spelled the city name in red with white trim.